Skip to main content

 If you are overwhelmed:

-• Raise threshold percentages
+• Raise the competitor threat threshold

-• Disable low-value alert types
+• Disable low-value alert families

 Next Steps